One minute sculptures...

 Head TV - One minute sculpture, by Erwin Wurm

-Instruction drawing, Danish cabinet and realized by public Measures: 77.5 x 170.2 x 47 cm (sculpture) / 10.2 x 22.9 x 61 cm (stand) - Overall dimensions variable, signed, dated and titled on sculpture.
+by public / Measures: 77.5 x 170.2 x 47 cm (sculpture) / 10.2 x 22.9 x 61 cm (stand) - Overall dimensions variable, signed, dated and

 Wurm redefined sculpture, but also the role and interaction of the visitors with a medium proposed to them.
 Since he began with these pieces, the premise remained unchanging: for each work, the artist draws or writes the instructions for the participants to pose in a certain way with the object.
 The participant manipulates his/her own body to achieve the result and must held the pose only for a minute (enough time for a selfie).
 Wurm is very strict with the poses to be done, because the sculptures are activated only if they are done correctly.
 The objects used in the exhibition are mostly furniture from the 50s.